 These four distinct, but similar, odors are often indicators of the same problem.
 It’s known as “Dirty Sock Syndrome” in the HVAC community.
 This describes a foul, stinky odor often emitted when you first turn on your AC at the beginning of the season.
 Frequently, it is a result of irregular maintenance that allows dust and mold to build up inside the unit and grow.
 Again, accumulation of old, dirty water, or a clogged air filter, can also be the culprit, or there may be build-up on the condenser, or evaporator, coils.
 Your unit will need a thorough cleaning with a solution especially formulated to kill these opportunistic bacteria and protect the coils.
 One wise step to take before calling a technician, however, is to search for any sneaky cats hanging around, or near, the vents for your unit.
 Occasionally, truth be told, the smell of cat pee is just that, cat pee.

 A dead animal is frequently the culprit when you detect that unmistakable stench of spoiled eggs coming from the air vents of your AC system.
 Injured birds or rodents sometimes climb into air conditioner ducts for shelter during the winter months.
 Sometimes they may die there and begin decomposing, resulting in an acrid odor.
-Your ducts will need to be examined for animal remains and then professionally cleaned.
+Have your ducts examined by a pest control company for animal remains and then professionally cleaned.

 This odor could very well be the result of a sewer line that has backed up or ruptured near the duct system for your AC.
 What you smell is actually methane gas produced by the sewage that has moved into the duct work and is being blown throughout your home.
 Left unchecked, this could become a dangerous problem.
 So, be sure and call a technician, or plumber, to check out your system immediately.